 Not in the sense of a casino or horse race track, no. Unlike horses or blackjack, the odds are tipped in favor of the trader who knows the forex market and how to trade.

-Which factors are important to choose a reliable forex trading platform?
+Which factors are important to choose a reliable forex trading platform in 2022?

 As professional traders, we know what to look for when choosing a good forex trading platform.
 It is important to check the broker by certain criteria.
 First of all, you should have a look at the regulation of the broker.
 There are some scam websites that are unregulated and trying to rob the customers of money.
 So be very careful and only trade with platforms that are fully regulated.